paypal-examples/ideal/README.md

 See a [hosted version](https://demo-ideal-js-sdk-intergration.herokuapp.com/) of the sample

 **Features:**
-- Accept iDEAL and PayPal payments 🏦 💶
+- Accept iDEAL or PayPal payments 🏦 💶
-- Localization in over 25 different languages 🌍
+- Localization in over 35 different languages 🌍
-- Themeable styles
+- Customizable styles
-- Receiving Webhook events  🪝
+- Handling Webhook events  ⚓️

 **Demo:**